What happens when someone has multiple anaemia?

 As a consequence, patients do not have enough oxygen-rich blood, which causes them to feel tired, weak and dizzy or to have palpitations and headache, among other symptoms.
 It is very important to know the causes, but also to administer treatment, since serious or prolonged anaemia can affect the heart, brain and other organs.

-Blood is made up of different components including red blood cells, white blood cells, and platelets and plasma, which make up the liquid part of blood.
-In some kinds of anaemia, all of these cells are reduced.
+Blood has different components, including red blood cells, white blood cells, platelets and plasma.
+In some types of anaemia, all of these are less abundant.